AMICO galaxy clusters in KiDS-1000: cosmological constraints and mass calibration from counts and weak lensing: Modelling

-We note that $S$ and the cluster count response in Eq.\ \eqref{eq:Likelihood_counts} do not vary in our analysis.
-Indeed, these quantities are derived at the parameter posterior medians obtained from the MCMC analysis performed without including the SSC contribution.
-As the SSC is included in the likelihood, the MCMC analysis is repeated using the updated parameter median values until the posteriors converge. \\ In Table \ref{tab:priors_and_posteriors} we list the parameter priors adopted in the analysis.
-Wide uniform priors are assumed for the cold dark matter density parameter at $z=0$, denoted as $\Omega_{\rm \scriptscriptstyle CDM}$, and for the amplitude of the primordial matter power spectrum, $A_{\rm s}$, such that $\Omega_{\rm m}$ and $\sigma_8$ are derived parameters in our analysis.
-We adopt Gaussian priors on the baryon density parameter, $\Omega_{\rm b}$, and on the primordial spectral index, $n_{\rm s}$, based on the results by \citet[][Table 2, TT, TE + EE + lowE + lensing, referred to as Planck18 hereafter]{Planck18}, assuming the same median values and imposing a standard deviation equal to 5$\sigma$.
+We note that $S$ and the cluster count response in Eq.\ \eqref{eq:Likelihood_counts} did not vary in our analysis.
+Indeed, these quantities were derived at the parameter posterior medians obtained from the MCMC analysis performed without including the SSC contribution.
+As the SSC was included in the likelihood, the MCMC analysis was repeated using the updated parameter median values until the posteriors converged. \\ In Table \ref{tab:priors_and_posteriors} we list the parameter priors adopted in the analysis.
+Wide uniform priors were assumed for the cold dark matter density parameter at $z=0$, denoted as $\Omega_{\rm \scriptscriptstyle CDM}$, and for the amplitude of the primordial matter power spectrum, $A_{\rm s}$, such that $\Omega_{\rm m}$ and $\sigma_8$ are derived parameters in our analysis.
+We adopted Gaussian priors on the baryon density parameter, $\Omega_{\rm b}$, and on the primordial spectral index, $n_{\rm s}$, based on the results by \citet[][Table 2, TT, TE + EE + lowE + lensing, referred to as Planck18 hereafter]{Planck18}, assuming the same median values and imposing a standard deviation equal to 5$\sigma$.
 The prior on the normalised Hubble constant, $h$, is a Gaussian distribution centred on 0.7 with a standard deviation of 0.03.
-In addition, we assume uniform priors on the $\log \lambda^*-\log M_{200}$ scaling relation parameters in Eq.\ \eqref{eq:scalingrelation}, namely $\alpha$, $\beta$, and $\gamma$, and on its intrinsic scatter, $\sigma_{\rm intr}$.
-A uniform prior is assumed also for the amplitude of the $\log c_{200}-\log M_{200}$ relation (Eq.\ \ref{eq:cM_rel}), namely $\log c_0$.
-Following \citet{Duffy08}, we fix $c_M=-0.084$ and $c_z=-0.47$.
+In addition, we assumed uniform priors on the $\log \lambda^*-\log M_{200}$ scaling relation parameters in Eq.\ \eqref{eq:scalingrelation}, namely $\alpha$, $\beta$, and $\gamma$, and on its intrinsic scatter, $\sigma_{\rm intr}$.
+A uniform prior was assumed also for the amplitude of the $\log c_{200}-\log M_{200}$ relation (Eq.\ \ref{eq:cM_rel}), namely $\log c_0$.
+Following \citet{Duffy08}, we fixed $c_M=-0.084$ and $c_z=-0.47$.
 Through these priors on $\sigma_{\rm intr}$ and $c_{200}$, we expect to account for the theoretical uncertainties on the contribution due to baryonic matter to the galaxy cluster profiles \citep{Schaller15,Henson17,Shirasaki18,Lee18,Beltz-Mohrmann21,Shao24}.
-Furthermore, we assume a Gaussian prior with mean 0.3 and standard deviation 0.1 on the fraction of miscentred clusters, $f_{\rm off}$, imposing also $f_{\rm off}>0$.
-For the typical miscentring scale, we adopt the uniform prior $\sigma_{\rm off}\in[0,0.5]$ $h^{-1}$Mpc.
+Furthermore, we assumed a Gaussian prior with mean 0.3 and standard deviation 0.1 on the fraction of miscentred clusters, $f_{\rm off}$, imposing also $f_{\rm off}>0$.
+For the typical miscentring scale, we adopted the uniform prior $\sigma_{\rm off}\in[0,0.5]$ $h^{-1}$Mpc.
 These priors on the offset of galaxy-based cluster centres agree with the results from simulated \citep{Yan20,Sommer23} and observed \citep{Saro15,Zhang19,Seppi23,Ding24} galaxy, intra-cluster medium, and dark matter distributions.
-We consider a Gaussian prior on the truncation factor of the BMO profile, $F_{\rm t}$, with mean equal to 3 and standard deviation of 0.5, in agreement with \citet{OguriHamana11}.
-In addition, we impose $F_{\rm t}>0$. \\ In Eq.\ \eqref{eq:B_HMF} we introduced the $\mathcal{B}_{\rm \scriptscriptstyle HMF}$ correction factor for the \citet{Tinker08} halo mass function.
-Following \citet{Costanzi19}, we adopt a 2D Gaussian prior on the $s$ and $q$ parameters in Eq.\ \eqref{eq:B_HMF},\footnote{From a practical point of view, $s$ and $q$ are derived parameters in our analysis.
-Indeed, the 2D Gaussian prior is decomposed into two independent 1D priors via Cholesky decomposition, with this maintaining the correlation between $s$ and $q$.} having mean $\mu_{\rm \scriptscriptstyle HMF}=(0.037, 1.008)$ and covariance matrix $C_{\rm \scriptscriptstyle HMF}$ expressed as follows
+We considered a Gaussian prior on the truncation factor of the BMO profile, $F_{\rm t}$, with mean equal to 3 and standard deviation of 0.5, in agreement with \citet{OguriHamana11}.
+In addition, we imposed $F_{\rm t}>0$. \\ In Eq.\ \eqref{eq:B_HMF} we introduced the $\mathcal{B}_{\rm \scriptscriptstyle HMF}$ correction factor for the \citet{Tinker08} halo mass function.
+Following \citet{Costanzi19}, we adopted a 2D Gaussian prior on the $s$ and $q$ parameters in Eq.\ \eqref{eq:B_HMF},\footnote{From a practical point of view, $s$ and $q$ are derived parameters in our analysis.
+Indeed, the 2D Gaussian prior is decomposed into two independent 1D priors via Cholesky decomposition, with this maintaining the correlation between $s$ and $q$.} having mean $\mu_{\rm \scriptscriptstyle HMF}=(0.037, 1.008)$ and covariance matrix $C_{\rm \scriptscriptstyle HMF}$ expressed as